The Baths, Virgin Gorda

 The object of our game was to find one another's treasure and take it to a predetermined place.
 Once there, the winner would blow a conch horn, (little red whistle) signaling victory.
 The loser walked the plank (our dock) at the point of a plastic sword!
 Oh what marvelous pirates we might have been ... if only we'd had a playground such as The Baths!

 Whether you arrive by yacht or car, you'll want to visit "Top of the Baths".
 There's a lovely restaurant with a great view as well as a couple of very nice (if pricey) little gift shops.
-If you are a sandwich fan, Mad Dog's makes the best I've ever had ... anywhere!
+Mad Dog's Restaurant used to make the best sandwiches I've ever had.
+But sadly they closed.

 Prior to entering the park, you'll pay a small entrance fee at the Kiosk.
 The BVI National Parks Trust have done their best to make this path as easily navigable as possible, without ruining its natural surroundings.
 Take your time and choose each step carefully.